valtronix/ValTronix-MCP39F501/README.md

-# Arduino-library-template
+# ValTronix MCP39F501 Library
-This is a template to create Arduino library

-This is a library for the *XXX*
+This is a library for the MCP39F501 Energy Monitor sensor.

-Designed specifically to work with the *XXX* ----> *http://www.valtronix.com/xxx*
+Designed specifically to work with the VTM0001-EnergyMonitor ----> https://github.com/vmarzlin/ValTronix-VTM0001-EnergyMonitor

-These does *XXX*
+These enables your Arduino to communicate with the MCP39F501 Energy Monitor sensor to read the voltage, current, energy, etc. and to configure alarms.

 Check out the links above for our tutorials and wiring diagrams.